SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ####  More on our approach to MUN as a whole

-It's unw
+It's unwise to alienate MUN people because quite a few people try out both clubs.

-don't alienate mun people because a lot of people try out both clubs. take the high road, don't turn off people by spewing mun hate.
+take the high road, don't turn off people by spewing mun hate.
 Even if I didn't like mun, I'd lose respect for a debsoc member who needed to hate on mun to make debate look valuable.
 <br>
 <br>
 <br>